sofiemartins/HiRep/Doc/user_guide/input_file.md

 ## Chronological Inverter

-When using the chronological inverter the force precision should be \f$10^{-14}\f$ or better to ensure reversibility in the algorithm.
+When using the chronological inverter, the force precision should be \f$10^{-14}\f$ or better to ensure reversibility in the algorithm.
 Further, masses given in monomials should include the mass shift.

 ## Connected Contributions